ninabarzh/broomstick/content/posts/defendable-internet3.md

 ## Building things to last

 Historically, we have treated digital infrastructure as ephemeral.
-IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs — these are the hallmarks of our civilisation.
+IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs, these are the hallmarks of our civilisation.

 To create a defendable internet, we need hardware and software that are patchable, auditable, and resilient.
 Systems should survive decades, not quarters.
 Open standards should be the norm, not a marketing slogan.
-The digital foundations we lay today must be capable of standing the test of time — and relentless curiosity from people who like poking at things that are not theirs.
+The digital foundations we lay today must be capable of standing the test of time, and relentless curiosity from people who like poking at things that are not theirs.

 ## Fixing incentives